Inés started playing the guitar when she was three, while the guitar professor waited for

 and lived there ten years long.

-The wind now blowed towards Africa, and she had to live in Nairobi for five years, where she learnt Belt singing with Wamuni Njoroge and continued singing on stage.
+The wind now blowed towards Africa, and she lived in Nairobi for five years, where she learnt Belt singing with Wamuni Njoroge and continued singing on stage.

 That was an amazing and intense experience.
 Inés adapted the repertoire to an audience that would not speak much Spanish, but had a great sensitivity and could very well understand